The first teeth

 -

-Why do even the milk teeth need careful care?
+Why do baby teeth need careful care?

 Milk teeth also have important tasks for maintaining dental health: